COVID-19 pandemic in the Philippines: Testing

+Testing controversy

-In late March 2020, some politicians and their relatives were reportedly tested for the disease despite not showing any symptoms, causing public backlash amidst a shortage of testing kits since it was against DOH guidelines to test asymptomatic individuals.
-The DOH responded to the public criticism by clarifying that, while there is "no policy for VIP treatment" with regard to testing for COVID-19 and that "all specimens are being processed on a first-in, first-out basis," it "extends courtesy" to front line government officials, specifically those involved in national security and public health.
-Some senators who were tested claim that they used rapid antibody tests not accredited by the DOH at that time.
+In late March 2020, some politicians and their relatives were reportedly tested for COVID-19 despite not showing any symptoms, causing public backlash amidst a shortage of testing kits.
+At the time, it was against DOH guidelines to test asymptomatic individuals.
+The DOH responded by clarifying that, while there is "no policy for VIP treatment" concerning testing for COVID-19 and that "all specimens are being processed on a first-in, first-out basis", it "extends courtesy" to front line government officials, specifically those involved in national security and public health.
+Some senators who were tested claimed they used rapid antibody tests not accredited by the DOH at that time.